-You will want to gather leaves that are somewhat freshly fallen- not crispy.
+You will want to gather leaves that are somewhat freshly fallen- not crispy as they will crackle and break.
 (Find varying colors.)

 First, lay out the size of wax paper that you want your luminary to be.
-Using the glossy side (waxy) side, lay your leaves out.
+Using the glossy side (waxy) side up, lay out your leaves.

-You can lay the leaves in whatever design you choose, but I just laid them out randomly.
+Lay the leaves in whatever design you choose.
+I just laid them out randomly.

-Then place another layer of wax paper with glossy side toward the leaves or fold the wax paper over.
+Place another layer/cover of wax paper with glossy side toward the leaves or fold the wax paper over.

 Iron the wax paper sheets together.
-(Place the towel/rag on top of the wax paper.)
-It is better to use a thin rag in between your iron and the wax paper so you don’t get any wax on the iron.
+(Place a thin towel on top of the wax paper to iron.)
+It is better to use a thin towel in between your iron and the wax paper so you don’t get any wax on the iron.